Benwellonedge28/ULABI/docs/ULABI-DESIGN.md

 QUIC;

+WebAssembly host calls;

+device buses;

 future transports.

-A ULABI interface should not need to be redesigned merely because its transport changes.
+The interface should not need to be redesigned merely because the transport changes.

 ---

-11. Universal Type System
+15. Universal Semantic Type System

-ULABI needs a language-neutral semantic type system.

 Initial types: